 Using current market rates in our immediate area, the rent at a location of this size would easily be in excess of $5,000 per month (without utilities and expenses).
 If you're skeptical, just call.

-Now let's take a look at a bakery/pasty/candy business like yours.
+Now let's take a look at a bakery/pasty/candy business.
 We can use Smoothie King and Subway as continuing examples.
 How often do you see patrons dining in at a bakery, candy shop, Smoothie King, or Subway?
 If you said "not often" you'd be correct.

 Let's take a look at the economics of a lease: